Subscribe to our mailing list

 Visit the Green Hill Valley Elephant Camp outside Kalaw.
 Here retired elephants from the timber trade are offered comfort and copious amounts of pumpkin in their twilight years.
 The camp was set up by a family with a long history of working with elephants both in the timber trade and as vets.
 The Green Hill Valley Elephant Camp is their way of giving something back to the animals they love.
 Small groups are taken around the camp and allowed to feed and bathe the elephants.

 The management at the Green Hill Valley Elephant Camp insist that their first concern, always, is the well-being of the elephants, not the satisfaction of tourists.
 For that reason, if and when you visit the camp, riding an elephant may not be possible.
 However, feeding them certainly will be.
-As the staff like to joke, ‘An elephant only eats one meal a day.
+As the mahouts like to joke, ‘An elephant only eats one meal a day.
 But the meal lasts 24 hours!’

 In Myanmar, most often the best things happen in the early morning.
 At Inle Lake it is worth rising early to see the Inthar fishermen out on their boats.

 Visiting the U Bein Bridge is one more thing worth waking up early for.
 Just 7 miles south of Mandalay, Amarapura shows no sign of ever having been a grand capital city.
-Set on the banks of Taung-tha-man Lake, at a length of 1.2 kilometres the U Bein Bridge it the largest wooden bridge in the world.
+Set on the banks of Taung-tha-man Lake, at a length of 1.2 kilometres the U Bein Bridge is the largest wooden bridge in the world.

 There is a small hut attached to the left side of the bridge where at dawn one can settle down to watch the sun rise in the company of the elderly folk of the town, mumbling with familiarity to each other while going through their morning stretches.